🎫 Plan Availability: The AWS organization integration is available on Enterprise and Vanguard plans.

 3. Set name:

-4. Leave the StackSet options as default and check the Capabilities acknowledgement:
+4. Leave the StackSet options as default and check the Capabilities acknowledgment:

 5. Set deployment options: